-Education at the School of Music mainly takes place at Stetson University's DeLand campus, but students have ample opportunity through extra-curricular and study-abroad activities to extend their education to the greater Orlando area, the greater United States and the world beyond.
+Education at the School of Music mainly takes place at Stetson University's DeLand Campus, but students have ample opportunity through extra-curricular activities to extend their education to the greater Orlando area, throughout the United States and globally.

 About Stetson University